 Israel has allowed a small number of medical emergencies across its border in the Golan heights for treatment.
 The numbers of refugees who have now travelled still further, to Europe and Egypt is comparatively small.

 In early September began to increase towards 275,000.
 Germany has announced it would take around 800,000 and urged other EU countries to also welcome refugees.

 In September 2015 the EU instructed its two dozen or so countries to absorb a share of the 120,000 refugees, who have recently arrived on the continent.
 There have been many objections to this, with Hungary and Croatia being at loggerheads over numbers of refugees congregating on their borders an d Hugary erecting huge razor-wire topped fences to stop refugees entering their country.

-The Syrian conflict is now in its fifth year, but still with no hope in sight of a solution.
+The Syrian conflict is now in its seventh year, but still with no hope in sight of a solution.
 The number of people fleeing Syria is rising.

 Over 5 million have left the country, with most camping in the neighbouring countries.
 Over a quarter of a million have headed towards Europe, a number that has been escalating over the Summer of 2015.
 The world ignored this until a picture of 3 year old Syrian boy washed up drowned on a Turkish beach, went viral.
 Overcrowded small boats are sinking almost daily with dozens of refugees perishing in the waves.

 Radio Peace will bring hope of an end to the conflict.
 The radio station will encourage refugees to remain in the Levant region pending an cessation of hostilities.
 Less than ten per cent of Syrians want to leave their country (UN survey, May 2015), they simply want an end to the fighting.